k2-fsa/sherpa/docs/source/pretrained-models.rst

   - Using ``git lfs``
   - Using ``wget``

-In the following, we use the pre-trained model :ref:`sherpa-onnx-wenetspeech-2023-06-15-streaming` as an example.
+Below, we use the pre-trained model :ref:`sherpa-onnx-wenetspeech-2023-06-15-streaming` as an example.

 Using git lfs